winitzki/scall/tutorial/programming_dhall.md

 let inc : ∀(x : Natural) → Natural = λ(x : Natural) → x + 1
 ```

-Dhall does not support Haskell's concise syntax such as  `f x y = x + y + 1`, where arguments is given on the left-hand side and types are inferred automatically.
+Dhall does not support Haskell's concise function definition syntax such as  `f x y = x + y + 1`, where arguments is given on the left-hand side and types are inferred automatically.
 Dhall functions need to be written via `λ` symbols and explicit type annotations:

 ```dhall